Johnny McDaid: Musical career

-While spending much of 2016 working with Ed Sheeran on his third studio album, Johnny also co-wrote "Love My Life" with Robbie Williams & Gary Go from Robbie Williams "The Heavy Entertainment Show" album.
-The first two singles from Ed Sheeran's ÷ album came out in January 2017 and included, Johnny's co-written "Shape of You" which has since become the most streamed song of all time with over 3 billion streams.
-Johnny produced 3 tracks and co-wrote 8 on the album.
+While spending much of 2016 working with Ed Sheeran on his third studio album, McDaid also co-wrote "Love My Life" with Robbie Williams and Gary Go from Robbie Williams "The Heavy Entertainment Show" album.
+The first two singles from Ed Sheeran's ÷ album came out in January 2017 and included McDaid's co-written "Shape of You" which has since become the most streamed song of all time with over 3 billion streams.
+McDaid produced 3 tracks and co-wrote 8 on the album.
 "Shape of You" went on to win BMI Pop Song of the Year as well as the Ivor Novello award for Most Performed Work.

-In 2017 Johnny co-wrote Faith Hill & Tim McGraw's single "The Rest Of Our Life", Anderson East's single "All On My Mind", and Jamie Lawson's "Can't See Straight".
-Additionally, he co-wrote P!nk's single "What About Us" from her album Beautiful Trauma.
-The single, co-written with P!nk and Steve Mac, was received with rave views and debuted at No1 in 26 Markets globally.
+In 2017 McDaid co-wrote Faith Hill & Tim McGraw's single "The Rest Of Our Life", Anderson East's single "All On My Mind", and Jamie Lawson's "Can't See Straight".
+Additionally, McDaid co-wrote Pink's single "What About Us" from her album Beautiful Trauma.
+The single, co-written with Pink and Steve Mac, and debuted at No1 in 26 Markets globally.
 DJ Snake released his single "A Different Way" featuring Lauv, which was the third Ed Sheeran, Steve Mac, Johnny McDaid collaboration to be released.
-In November 2017, Johnny became an Honorary Fellow of The Institute of Irish Studies at the University of Liverpool.
+In November 2017, McDaid became an Honorary Fellow of The Institute of Irish Studies at the University of Liverpool.

-Released in 2018, Johnny co-wrote and produced Keith Urban's single "Parallel Line" and co-wrote Shawn Mendes "Fallin' All In You" from his self-titled and third studio album.
+Released in 2018, McDaid co-wrote and produced Keith Urban's single "Parallel Line" and co-wrote Shawn Mendes "Fallin' All In You" from his self-titled and third studio album.
 In 2018, Snow Patrol released their 7th studio album titled Wildness.
 The album debuted as #2 on the UK album charts.
 He also won the IMRO Outstanding Achievement Award with which he was presented in February 2018.

-In 2019, Johnny McDaid co-wrote "Broken & Beautiful" by Kelly Clarkson, which was featured in the movie UglyDolls.
-Johnny also co-wrote and produced Alicia Keys "Underdog" and "Authors Of Forever" from her seventh studio album 'ALICIA'.
+In 2019, McDaid co-wrote "Broken & Beautiful" by Kelly Clarkson, which was featured in the film UglyDolls.
+McDaid also co-wrote and produced Alicia Keys "Underdog" and "Authors Of Forever" from her seventh studio album 'ALICIA'.

-Johnny spent the majority of 2020 and 2021 working with Ed Sheeran on his = album on which he ended up as a producer on 9 songs, a co-writer on 10, including the UK #1 singles "Bad Habits" (nominated for Song of the Year at the 2022 Grammys) and "Shivers".
-The album was executive produced by Ed Sheeran, FRED, and Johnny.
+McDaid spent the majority of 2020 and 2021 working with Ed Sheeran on his = album on which he ended up as a producer on 9 songs, a co-writer on 10, including the UK #1 singles "Bad Habits" (nominated for Song of the Year at the 2022 Grammys) and "Shivers".

+In 2026, McDaid co-wrote “Animal” by Katseye with Sheeran, Omer Fedi and Blake Slatkin.